 Conviction Integrity Unit

 All prosecutors want to convict the guilty, not the innocent.
-But while the trial and appellate process contain important safeguards for those accused of crime, we recognize that the criminal justice system is a human institution and therefore cannot be perfect.
+While the trial and appellate process contain important safeguards for those accused of crime, we recognize that the criminal justice system is a human institution, and therefore, is not perfect.

-That is why a nine-person unit to investigate wrongful conviction claims was established in 2014.
-This Conviction Integrity Unit serves to safeguard the public and to fulfill our office’s ethical duty to seek justice in every case.
+As a result, the Cuyahoga County Prosecutor's Office established the Conviction Integrity Unit in 2014 to investigate wrongful conviction claims.
+The nine-person unit serves to safeguard the public and to fulfill our office’s ethical duty to seek justice in every case.

 Purpose of the Conviction Integrity Unit

 The mission of the Conviction Integrity Unit is to review convicted offenders’ legitimate claims of innocence.
-The Conviction Integrity Unit is composed of a Conviction Integrity Coordinator and a Conviction Integrity Committee.
-The Conviction Integrity Coordinator organizes the work of the Committee and leads all re-investigations of cases that present a credible claim of actual innocence.
-Eight senior members of the Cuyahoga County Prosecutor’s Office serve on the Conviction Integrity Committee.
+The unit is composed of a Conviction Integrity Chief, a Conviction Integrity Coordinator, and a Conviction Integrity Committee.
+The Chief and the Coordinator organize the work of the Committee and lead all case re-investigations that present a credible claim of actual innocence.
+Eight senior members of the Cuyahoga County Prosecutor’s Office and at least three respected and accomplished members of the legal community serve on the Conviction Integrity Committee.

 Requirements for Consideration by CIU